Page Content

 2. Most programs will require a prior work experience of at least two or more years as a music instructor, the most common role being that of a music teacher.

-3. Students may also have to have to submit a Personal Essay.
+3. Students may also have to submit a Personal Essay.
 However, unlike Personal Essays written for other Graduate programs, a Master’s in Music Education would require the student to outline and demonstrate advanced knowledge of Music, including music theory, music history, composition, etc.

 Important: Always read the college’s admission requirements or the program guide for exact information on admission criteria, as they vary by college and program.